Resend Integration

 Resend is an email API designed specifically for developers that simplifies the process of sending, tracking, and managing transactional emails.
 It helps developers focus on building applications without delving into the complexities of email infrastructure.

-In the Nexty boilerplate, we use Resend to implement these two features:
+In the Nexty boilerplate, we use Resend to implement the following notifications:

 - Payment failure email notifications

-Next, I'll introduce the integration process of Resend in the Nexty.dev boilerplate.
+Next, I'll introduce the integration process of Resend in the Nexty boilerplate.

 Registration and Basic Configuration